stemoretti/QMLIcons/README.rst

     engine.addImageProvider("icon",
                             new IconProvider("Material Icons", ":/icons/codepoints.json"));

-4. You can use the icons in any item that requires an image.
+- Use the icons in any QML item that requires an image.

 .. code:: qml

     ToolButton {
         icon.source: "image://icon/info"
+        icon.color: Material.foreground
     }

     ItemDelegate {